21-Year-Old Angel Rodriguez Shot Dead During Large Gathering Of Dirt Bikes, Motorcycles In Port Richmond

 PHILADELPHIA (CBS) – A large gathering of dirt bikes and motorcycles ended with a young man shot and killed in Port Richmond.
 The shooting happened just days after city lawmakers passed a bill that would make dirt bikes illegal on city streets.

-Twenty-one-year-old Angel Rodriguez was fatally shot during a large dirt bike and motorcycle gathering.READ MORE: WATCH LIVE: DA To Provide Update On Ongoing Issue Of Dirt Bikes, Motorcycles On Philly Streets Following Deadly Shooting In Port Richmond
+Twenty-one-year-old Angel Rodriguez was fatally shot during a large dirt bike and motorcycle gathering.READ MORE: Several People Rescued, Cars Stranded Following Overnight Storms And Flash Flooding Across Region

 Friends of Rodriguez brought balloons and candles to mark the place where he was killed.